modx-pro/Docs/docs/en/components/msearch2/snippets/mfilter2.md

 When starting for the first time on page, snippet gets necessary filtration resources, which can be specified in two ways:

 - Explicit reference of the parameters, such as **&parents**, **&resources**, **&showHidden**, etc. They will be referred to the snippet specified in **&element**, and it will return appropriate id.
-- Search by mSearch2 algoritm, if there is something in `$_REQUEST[&queryVar]`.
+- Search by mSearch2 algorithm, if there is something in `$_REQUEST[&queryVar]`.
 In this case found id will also be tested by the mentioned parameters.

 Then snippet inspects filter settings and generates data for them.
 After that snippet saves the settings in session (for ajax queries) and outputs designed chunks.

 Then you click on filters.
-Scripts catch their modificatioin, send a request to the server and update contents of the pages.
+Scripts catch their modification, send a request to the server and update contents of the pages.
 Everything is fully automated, you only should specify correct parameters and set up chunks.

 ## Scripts and styles